compulim/acme-http-01-azure-key-vault-middleware/README.md

 1. Set up Azure Key Vault
 1. Install the middleware
 1. Run enrollment agent periodically
-1. Bind the SSL certificate to your Azure Web Apps
+1. Bind the SSL certificate to your Azure Web Apps or Azure Functions

 ## Isolated access rights to Key Vault